SciCoQA: Quality Assurance for Scientific Paper--Code Alignment

 \paragraph{Synthetic Data} To scale the data in size and beyond the CS/AI domain, we employ synthetic data generation.
-Specifically, based on our previous GitHub crawl, we sample repositories linked to an arXiv paper and those with permissive code licenses (i.e., MIT, Apache 2.0, CC-BY, BSD), as we will be redistributing their code partially.
-We randomly select $102$ repositories where the paper's arXiv subject is CS (balanced over Machine Learning, cs.LG, Computer Vision, cs.CV, and Natural Language Processing, cs.CL), and $102$ for non-CS papers.\footnote{We manually checked the repositories and removed codebases from our sample that were not suitable, such as repositories for survey papers or with very few files.} Next, we prompt GPT-5 with the paper and code to generate five code diffs according to our discrepancy definition (prompt in \S\ref{sec:prompts-synthetic-discrepancy-generation}).
+Specifically, based on our GitHub crawl, we sample repositories linked to arXiv papers and those with permissive code licenses (i.e., MIT, Apache 2.0, CC-BY, BSD), as we will be redistributing their code partially.
+We randomly select $102$ repositories where the paper's arXiv subject is CS (balanced over Machine Learning (ML, cs.LG), Computer Vision (CV, cs.CV), and Natural Language Processing (NLP, cs.CL)), and $102$ for non-CS papers.\footnote{We manually checked the repositories and removed codebases from our sample that were not suitable, such as repositories for survey papers or with very few files.} Next, we prompt GPT-5 with the paper and code to generate five code diffs according to our discrepancy definition (prompt in \S\ref{sec:prompts-synthetic-discrepancy-generation}).
 We then sample up to three of these changes, ensuring that they do not manipulate the same file and that the generated diff can be found by exact match in the original code.
-This yields a total of $530$ discrepancies across the $204$ papers, of which $280$ discrepancies are from the CS domain, and $250$ are from other computational domains, such as Electrical Engineering and Systems Science ($112$ discrepancies), Physics ($49$), or Statistics ($39$).
+Finally, we add $13$ additional discrepancies that are labeled as Paper Omissions as we later find these to be most critical (see \S\ref{sec:data-analysis} and \S\ref{sec:results}).
+This yields a total of $543$ discrepancies across the $204$ papers, of which $286$ discrepancies are from the CS domain, and $257$ are from other computational domains, such as Electrical Engineering and Systems Science ($114$), Physics ($51$), or Statistics ($40$).

 Example data, including discrepancy type and category annotations, are shown in Table~\ref{tab:dataset-examples}.
 Examples from the synthetic subset, including the code changes, are shown in Table~\ref{tab:synthetic-examples}.
-We release the \scicodeqa dataset publicly under CC-BY-4.0.
+We release \scicodeqa publicly under CC-BY-4.0.